-Give the people what they want: Based on the overwhelming response to online services, including self-service appointment scheduling, Oregon DMV is making future plans to introduce more online services.
-While there will always be a need for a DMV field office, allowing customers to conduct business from home gives employees time to focus on more complex transactions.
-New online services also keep customers off the roads, thus reducing their carbon footprint.
+Give the people what they want: During the pandemic, most state agencies were closed and struggled to provide services to customers.
+However, due to the system modernization and redesigned business processes, DMV was able to meet customers where they are and provide many new, self-service options online.
+Based on the overwhelming response, Oregon DMV is making plans to introduce more online services.
+There will always be a need for a DMV field office, however, allowing customers to conduct more routine business from home gives DMV employees time to focus on the more complex transactions.
+Also, new online services keep customers off the roads, thus reducing their carbon footprint.